 To meet the Professional Standards at the Proficient level, it is a requirement that you have taught for a minimum period of 100 days in one or more Western Australian educational venues or other Australian or New Zealand schools in the 5 years prior to application.

-Meeting the Professional Standards is generally based on an assessment of evidence at the school/workplace level and is verified by a declaration, as part of the application process, from an appropriate person.
+Meeting the Professional Standards is generally based on an assessment of evidence at the school/workplace level and is verified by an appropriate person declaration, as part of the application process.
 The declaration must be against a range of substantive evidence and must demonstrate that all of the Professional Standards have been met.

 Please refer to the ‘Guide to Evidencing the Professional Standards at the Proficient Level’ for further information.